fleetdm/fleet/handbook/company/leadership.md

    - LinkedIn URL _(If the fleetie does not have a LinkedIn account, enter `N/A`)_
    - Location of candidate

-3. **Compile feedback into a single doc:** In the "interview packet", include feedback from interviews, reference checks, and challenge submissions.
-Include any other notes you can think of offhand, and embed links to any supporting documents that were impactful in your final decision-making, such as portfolios or challenge submissions.
+4. **Compile feedback**: Include feedback from interviews, and challenge submissions, links to any supporting documents that were impactful in your final decision-making, and any other notes you can think of offhand as tabs in the document.
+Share the "Why hire?" document with the [CEO and Head of Digital Experience](https://fleetdm.com/handbook/digital-experience#team).

-   - Name the doc with a short, formulaic name that's easy to understand in an instant from just an email subject line (e.g. "_Why hire Jane Doe ("Train Conductor") - 2023-03-21_").
-   - _Share_ this single document with the [CEO and Head of Digital Experience](https://fleetdm.com/handbook/digital-experience#team).
-4. **Request a CEO interview:** Copy the template below, paste it in the hiring Slack channel for the position, and complete all "TODOs" before sending.
+5. **Request a CEO interview:** Copy the template below, paste it in the hiring Slack channel for the position, and complete all "TODOs" before sending.

      ```
     *CEO interview request:*